gravitational/teleport/rfd/0125-dynamic-auto-discovery-config.md

 	// SSHDConfig provides the path to write sshd configuration changes string SSHDConfig = 4;
 	// PublicProxyAddr is the address of the proxy the discovered node should use
 	// to connect to the cluster.
-Used ony in Azure. string PublicProxyAddr = 5;
+Used only in Azure. string PublicProxyAddr = 5;
 }